carbonsteel/fer/py/fer/grammer/README.md

    * `<alternative> := token(/{/) <identifier>+ token(/}/)`

-1. A definition hook will be compiled as an event in the parser's python code which will be fired after the definition's parser as returned.
+1. A definition hook will be compiled as an event in the parser's python code which will be fired after the definition's parser has returned.
    1. Hook callbacks are given two parameters, first the value returned by the definition's parser and second an optional context passed by the registering code.
 Callbacks must return a ParseResult.